anodyne/docs/skinning-anatomy.md

-# Anatomy of a Skin
+# Anatomy of a Nova Skin

 Learn about all of the files included in a Nova skin.